 But even more rewarding from a personal growth perspective was the time I spent travelling alone in the UK/Ireland.
-I saw 3, everything from William Wallace's sword to Magna Carta to all original Hobbes' Leviathan.
-And I saw the touristy things: Tra- 4. falgar Square, Big Ben, British Museum, Tower of London, Local Ness, ya they were nice.
-But to rush into Stonehenge (you can't go in, only around) and avoid being seen by security as I cap 5. tured a true wonder in still images, was priceless.
+I saw everything from William Wallace's sword to Magna Carta to an original Hobbes' Leviathan.
+And I saw the touristy things: Trafalgar Square, Big Ben, British Museum, Tower of London, Loch Ness, ya they were nice.
+But to rush into Stonehenge (you can't go in, only around) and avoid being seen by security as I captured a true wonder in still images, was priceless.
 To arrive late in a town to find no lodging, only to be saved by a bed in a church with 20 Italian girls.
 Or to wander around Dublin and talk to poets and guitarists on the street.
-To climb dangerous the cliffs.
+To climb dangerous cliffs.
 These exotic challenges were exciting and rewarding.
-But cal the real confidence and self-esteem comes from being truly mo alone.
+But the real confidence and self-esteem comes from being truly alone.
 Alone emotionally.
 Alone physically.
-Alone financially log I make the decisions, I deal with the fact I almost lost my glasses bo I fell off a cliff, I need a place to sleep.
-I feel heartbroken by a de beautiful women.
-I do it all alone, and I come back with a sense We of self-worth, a sense of satisfaction.
-So many great memories, pe and so many great changes to myself.
+Alone financially.
+I make the decisions, I deal with the fact I almost lost my glasses, I fell off a cliff, I need a place to sleep.
+I feel heartbroken by a beautiful women.
+I do it all alone, and I come back with a sense of self-worth, a sense of satisfaction.
+So many great memories, and so many great changes to myself.
 I pray I lose neither.